micmejia/bible-dump/AMPC/Mark/Mark 6.md

-And when [^p]the day was already far gone, His disciples came to Him and said, This is a desolate _and_ isolated place, and the hour is now late.
+And when the day was already far gone, His disciples came to Him and said, This is a desolate _and_ isolated place, and the hour is now late.